Captnfresh/Ansible-Configuration-Management/README.md

 12. Run the Playbook with Ansible:
     * To execute the common.yml playbook on the dev environment servers, use the following Ansible command.
 This command specifies the inventory file and playbook to use:
+    ```
+    ansible-playbook -i inventory/dev.yml playbooks/common.yml
+    ```
+image 34

+13. This command does the following:
+    * Uses `-i inventory/dev.yml` to specify the inventory file for the development environment.
+    * Targets the `playbooks/common.yml` playbook.
+    * Note: Make sure you’re in the `ansible-config-mgt` directory before running the command.